crweiner/hacktoberfest-swag-list/CONTRIBUTING.md

 - **Notes**: (If needed, otherwise write N/A)
 ```

-If you have multiple types of swag for different involvement levels, be sure to add two separate entries for each individual piece of swag earned!
+If you have multiple types of swag for different involvement levels, be sure to add two separate entries for each piece of swag earned!
 For example, Operation Code has two types of swag earned at different levels:

 #### **Operation Code**
 - **Requirements**:
-  - Stickers and handwritten note: Simply get a pull request merged!
+  - Stickers and a handwritten note: Simply get a pull request merged!
   - T-shirt: Resolve 3 issues.

 For each piece of swag, a separate entry was added at the appropriate involvement levels: